Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 - Interrupt channel wiring.

-interrupts.pyarbiter, agent gossip via existinggossip_models.py, Memoirinterruptentry type.
-Inter-agent disagreement training signal. - Online preference learning ablation.
-First cut: COPO vs. DICE vs. Uni-DPO vs. vanilla iterative DPO on the bond adapter.
+interrupts.pyarbiter, agent messaging via existinggossip_models.py, ledgerinterruptentry type.
+Inter-agent disagreement training signal for the routing head. - Online preference learning ablation.
+First cut: COPO vs. DICE vs. Uni-DPO vs. vanilla iterative DPO on the personal adapter.

-- Evaluation pipeline + dashboard.
-Research and player metrics, paper-grade ablations, replay infrastructure for postmortems.
+kourai_commonfederation library and vFL client.
+Kourai Khryseai's game hosts are not modified for this; they remain a second, deliberately dissimilar client population for heterogeneity experiments. - Evaluation pipeline + dashboard.
+Research and analyst-facing metrics, paper-grade ablations, replay infrastructure for postmortems.

 Each numbered phase has a clear dependency on the previous and a clean deliverable.
 No phase has a calendar attached.